-One of the Blue Jelly four cornerstones for the Positive Workplace is Culture & Image.
+One of the four cornerstones of the Blue Jelly Positive Workplace is Culture & Image.

-As we start the ‘Great Return’ Culture & Image are two massive driving factors in people’s desire to get back in the workplace.
-People being attracted back to an office because they feel part of an organisation with a culture & image will feel vested in the organisations mission.
+As we start the ‘Great Return’, Culture & Image are two massive driving factors in people’s desire to get back in the workplace.
+People are being attracted back to an office because they feel vested in the organisation’s mission.
 People returning to the office under duress will likely leave.

 At Blue Jelly we break the cornerstone of Culture & Image down into three subsections:

 - Cultural Fit

 Today I would like to talk about Culture Fit.